 What I adored about this film was that it was reminiscent of the sentiment in the movie Office Space (1999).
 The workplace a thankless arena that kills your soul.
 Mayhem is one of my favorite virus movies.
 This is a virus that unencumbers your inhibitions.
 These same free-spirited people are then given nail guns, circular saws and access to the underpaid guy in I.T.

 Many will hone in on the want to punch out that nasty co-worker or throw down with the office jerk and that's where this film finds success.
 We have a hero to cheer for in Derek and it's impossible to want him to lose.

 The violence is not restrained in director Joe Lynch's film.
-If you have seen any of his other works such as Wrong Turn 2 (2007) or his mini series 12 Deadly Days (2016) you will be aware that the man loves a good spatter and this is no exception.
+If you have seen any of his other works such as Wrong Turn 2 (2007) or his mini-series 12 Deadly Days (2016) you will be aware that the man loves a good spatter and this is no exception.
 Where some critics found the violence too much, I found it took on a badass coolness that only Steven Yuen could bring.
-Teamed with Samara Weaving's cold maniacal smirk, was amazing.
+Yuen's performance teamed with Samara Weaving's cold maniacal smirk, was amazing.
 There was an aspect of crazed comical effervescence bubbling out of them.
 I couldn't get enough.

-Samara Weaving was in The Babysitter (2017) a Netflix original that has romped in with rave reviews, myself being one who loved her role of sadistic killer a lot and was equally excited when she appeared as disgruntled, heavy metal loving client in this.
+Samara Weaving was in The Babysitter (2017) a Netflix original that has romped in with rave reviews.
+I was one who loved her role of the sadistic killer a lot.
+I was equally excited when she appeared as disgruntled, heavy metal loving client in this.
 She is great.
-The chemistry between Yuen and Weaving was so good that after most of a bottle of the Cabernet Sauvignon I sipped while watching, I wanted them to get married in real-life and have babies.
+The chemistry between Yuen and Weaving was great.
+After most of a bottle of Cabernet Sauvignon, I wanted them to get married in real-life and have babies.
 I'm joking of course, but I hope they team up again in the future.